rydmike/theme_demo/README.md

 flutter:   New value : ThemeData#6d366
 ```

-Again the UI widgets associated `darkSwapColorsProvider` controller property was modified and its value persisted, but in this case the `darkThemeProvider` also gave us new `ThemeData` for the `darkTheme` in the `MaterialApp` and we saw the theme change, since the `MaterialApp` got new `ThemeData`for the dark mode that we are looking at.
+Again the UI widgets associated `darkSwapColorsProvider` controller property was modified, and its value persisted, but in this case the `darkThemeProvider` also gave us new `ThemeData` for the `darkTheme` in the `MaterialApp` and we saw the theme change, since the `MaterialApp` got new `ThemeData`for the dark mode that we are looking at.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer03.png?raw=true" alt="Observer step 3" width="350"/>

 Let's try a toggle that will affect both the light and dark theme, one that shares settings value in this demo.
 The switch to **Use Material 3** is a good simple choice.
-We can see from the above start state that it was false, ie OFF, lets turn it ON:
+We can see from the above start state that it was false, ie OFF, let's turn it ON:

 ```
 flutter: PROVIDER    : useMaterial3Provider